The following range of microphones can also be supplied with authentic stands, cables and connectors.

 Circa: Mid 1960's - Present Day

-Without a doubt one of the best vocal and recording
+Without a doubt one of the best vocal and

 microphones ever made, used by every major film, television, radio and recording studio around the world.